|

 * - maintained by FOSI

-Please follow these guidelines so others may enjoy the trails, too:
+Enjoy the trails at your own risk.
+Please follow these guidelines so others may enjoy them too:

-"Carry in/Carry out" and leave no waste on the island;
+– “Carry in/Carry out” and leave no waste on the island.

-Note: Hunting is permitted on Sears Island during the "open" seasons – please be mindful of this. |
+Note: Hunting is permitted on Sears Island during from October 1 through December 31 – please be mindful of this.